BussaReddyRevanthKumar/Bicycle-Shop-Sales-Insights-Dashboard/README.md

 - How are units sold distributed across different product categories, and which product has the highest unit sales?
 - Which customer contributes the highest to the overall revenue, and what is their exact sales amount?
 - Which country generates the highest percentage of sales, and how does it compare to other countries?

+ Dashboard Interaction <a href="https://github.com/BussaReddyRevanthKumar/Bicycle-Shop-Sales-Insights-Dashboard/blob/main/Dashboard.jpg">View Dashboard</a>

+ ## Process
+- Data Collection:
+  Gather sales data from different sources (Excel files, databases, etc.) for the years 2021 and 2022, including sales, profit, units sold, customer details, product data, and country- wise sales.

+- Data Cleaning & Preparation:
+  Clean the data by removing errors, duplicates, and formatting issues.
+Organize the data into clear tables for analysis.

+- Create Pivot Tables & Charts:
+  Use Excel PivotTables and charts (bar charts, pie charts, line graphs) to summarize and visualize key metrics like total sales, profit, units sold, and segment breakdowns.

+- Design the Dashboard Layout:
+  Arrange visual elements logically—KPIs at the top, trends over time in the middle, and breakdowns (by customer, product, country) at the bottom.
+Use slicers for Year and Month filters.

+- Add Interactivity:
+  Include slicers and drop-downs for easy filtering by Year, Month, Product, and Customer segments.

+- Finalization & Review:
+  Format charts, adjust colors, add data labels, and ensure clarity.
+Review the dashboard for accuracy and completeness.